 Engine 33 is a 2021 E-One Emax pumper with a Typhoon cab. it is equipped with a Cummins 6 cylinder turbo-charged engine that generates 450 horsepower and can reach a top speed of 68 mph.
-The unit has a 1,500 gpm pump and a pre-piped deck gun for delivery of large volumes of water.
+The unit has a 1,509 gpm pump and a pre-piped deck gun for delivery of large volumes of water.

 The apparatus carries a variety of firefighting and rescue equipment, as well as 1,600 feet of 5-inch supply hose; 600 feet of 2.5-inch fire hose, 3 "mattydale" pre-connects; and a 6 KW hydraulic generator to power four 650 watt quartz scene lights and a 200' powered cord reel on the rear of the vehicle.

 The apparatus responds on all fire calls within Station 33’s area.

 Rescue 33 is built on an International Navistar 4400 chassis.

 The project, costing approximately $220,000, was completed at a savings of $84,000 to the community of Fairfield, Ohio, by the reutilization of the existing apparatus body which was constructed of stainless steel and aluminum.

 The project was managed by All American Fire Equipment of Washington Courthouse, Ohio, and the work was completed by E-One in Ocala, Florida.